-This syndrome, known as “Colony Collapse Disorder,” focused international attention on honey bee populations, which have been declining since the 1990s.
+This syndrome, known as “Colony Collapse Disorder,” focused international attention on honey bee populations, which have been declining for decades.

-Today, scientists and beekeepers theorize that honey bee decline is caused by a combination of factors, including pathogens, loss of crop diversity and increased exposure to systemic pesticides.
+Today, scientists and beekeepers theorize that honey bee decline is caused by a combination of factors, including parasites, loss of crop diversity and increased exposure to systemic pesticides.

 Where would we be without Bees?

 The lives of bees and humans are intricately linked.
-More than 100 types of crops in the US are pollinated by bees, from almonds to zucchini.
+One out of every three bites of food is pollinated by bees and other pollinators.
 Bees are vital to the reproduction of clover and alfalfa, which feed grazing animals, and to the diverse ecosystems that sustain wildlife.